Khizer-Data/Deep-Learning-Preparation/Deep_Learning/Perceptron/explanation.md

 </div>
 A **perceptron** is the simplest type of artificial neural network, and it's used for **binary classification** tasks.
 It was first introduced by **Frank Rosenblatt in 1958**.

-### Basic Idea:

-A perceptron takes several inputs, applies weights to them, sums them up, and passes the result through an **activation function** (usually a step function) to produce a binary output (0 or 1).

 ### Formula:

 Given inputs $x_1, x_2, ..., x_n$ and weights $w_1, w_2, ..., w_n$, the perceptron computes: